VikasKumar281/SyncStage/README.md

 Returns the current server timestamp.

-Used by the frontend for clock calibration.
+Used for frontend clock calibration.

 ---